- Bald Eagle Watching Days

 Department of Natural Resources researchers and volunteers have monitored and documented the bald eagle's dramatic recovery in Wisconsin.
 In the early 1970s only a hundred pairs nested in the state.
 Protection efforts - especially the banning of DDT - have allowed populations of our national emblem to rebound in the state.
 In 2012, there were 1,337 known eagle nest territories occupied by breeding adults.

 Biologists conduct aerial surveys of the nests in spring and summer.
 Eaglets are counted and some are banded.
 Researchers also keep track of eagle injuries to determine what factors contribute to eagle mortality in Wisconsin.
 In the winter, biologists conduct aerial surveys along the Wisconsin and Mississippi rivers, and the Bureau of Natural Heritage Conservation coordinates volunteers for the national Midwinter Bald Eagle Survey.
-Read the annual Bald Eagle survey summary for more details.
+Read the annual Wisconsin bald eagle and osprey survey report for more details.

 The DNR's work with bald eagles is funded by tax checkoff donations on the state income tax form and by the "Adopt an Eagle Nest" program.
 For $100 a year donation, individuals and organizations are able to "adopt" a nest and help pay for surveys, rehabilitation, research, protection and education.